Last updated on March 22nd, 2023 by Editorial Staff

-The state currency is the pound sterling, Pound, British Pound (£) .1 The pound sterling consists of 100 pence.
+The state currency is the pound sterling, Pound, British Pound (£).
+1 pound sterling consists of 100 pence.

-Country code of United Kingdom is +44 and the domain is .uk.
+The country code of the United Kingdom is +44 and the domain is .uk.

 During the heyday of Great Britain as a colonial power, British cuisine was strongly influenced by the cuisine of “overseas” countries, primarily India.
 For example, the Anglo-Indian chicken dish — tikka masala – is considered a real British “national dish”.

-The most popular sports in the UK are: football, cricket, rugby, golf, track and field, badminton, squash and curling.
-In England and Scotland, football is considered as a national sport, and it is a passion of many Britons.
+The most popular sports in the U.K. are football, cricket, rugby, golf, track and field, badminton, squash, and curling.
+In England and Scotland, football is considered a national sport, and it is a passion of many Britons.

 Tea is a traditional British drink.
 So, the British drink 165 million cups of tea every day, while the majority (98%) drink it with milk, and only 30% add sugar to tea.
 Tea is not only a traditional drink, but one of the national symbols of Britain.